google/truth/faq.md

 ## Does it matter if I write `assertThat(a).isEqualTo(b)` or `assertThat(b).isEqualTo(a)`? {#order}

 Yes!
-You should always be writing assertions in the form:
+Truth's error messages will make more sense if you always use this
+pattern:

 ```java
 assertThat(actualValue).isEqualTo(expectedValue);